HeHeSkyWolf/ante-march/README.md

 ## Copyright and Content Notice

 This website is a non-official, non-profit website created by me as a fan.
-The **code** of this site is open-source under the **MIT License**.
+The **code** of this site is open-source under the [MIT License](./LICENSE).
 External content copyright belongs to its respective owners (such as 7k7k.com), and this site only provides index links.

 ## How to launch?